serokell/blog-posts/learning-from-errors/overlapping-instances/article.md

 main = printMe (MyType 'c')
 ```
 </details>

-and re-compile, and we get..
+And when we re-compile, we get...

 ```
 • No instance for (Functor MyType) arising from a use of ‘printMe’